-University Avenue: Just west of the university; lots of outdoor patios, and typical university-area shopping.
-It's great for a beverage on a warm evening.
+University Avenue: Just west of the university; lots of outdoor patios, and typical universityarea shopping.

-TUCSON FESTIVALS & MORE
+TUCSON FESTIVALS & FAVORITES

 Tucson has so many festivals and special events it will make your head spin.
 We are a winter visitor destination, so there are many, mostly-free activities especially from October to April.
 Here's a list of some of our favorites.
-Tucson Weekly is your best source for figuring out what is happening any given week; the Arizona Daily Star also has a good online calendar.
+Tucson Weekly is a good source for figuring out what is happening any given week; the Arizona Daily Star also has a good online calendar.

-4th Avenue Street Fair: Tucson shuts down 4th Avenue from Ninth Street to University Blvd. to make room for art, food, and community.
-Desert Doves, Tucson's RPCV group, and Fellows and friends volunteer at the Festival, working the Artist Courtesy Carts.
-Funds raised support Peace Corps Partner Projects.
-Volunteer and bring your friends with you! http://www.fourthavenue.org/
+4th Avenue Street Fair: Twice a year 4th Avenue from Ninth Street to University Blvd. becomes a street fair.
+Desert Doves, Tucson's RPCV group, Fellows and friends volunteer at the Festival working the Artist Courtesy Carts.
+Funds raised support Peace Corps Partner Projects and Fellows.
+Volunteer and bring your friends with you!
+Mar.
+22-24, 2019 & Dec.
+13-15, 2019.

-All Souls Procession: Over 20,000 participants on the streets of downtown Tucson participate in this two-mile long human-powered procession that ends in the finalizing action of burning a large urn filled with the hopes, offerings, and wishes of the public for those who have passed.
-The arts community brings this extraordinary event together through Many Mouths One Stomach which prepares for it all year long. http://www.manymouths.org/ and http://www.allsoulsprocession.org/
+All Souls Procession: Over 150,000 participants on the streets of downtown Tucson participate in this two-mile long human-powered procession that ends in the finalizing action of burning a large urn filled with the hopes, offerings, and wishes of the public for those who have passed.
+The arts community brings this extraordinary event together through Many Mouths One Stomach which prepares for it all year long.
+Nov.
+9-10, 2019.